timurtu/timur-eslint-config/README.md

 My personal opinionated eslint config that can be written into any project with a simple command.

-This was made for me to use because I always find myself reusing my config and copying files so I would like to keep all of my personal codestyle preferences in one centralized place so that I easily use them on any project.

-prettier-eslint-cli is also installed as a dev dependency along with all other required eslint dependencies
+prettier-eslint-cli is also installed as a dev dependency along with all other required eslint dependencies.

 This config can be used for JavaScript, React, and React Native projects.
 To get a feel for the style you could look at the eslint config.